DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/The Welfare State, A Very Short Introduction.md

 *Social assistance* refers to the safety net on non-contributory, income-support programmes that relieve those whose income is insufficient for their basic needs.

-these benefits are selective and means-tested: food stamps, earned income tax credits, child tax credits.
+These benefits are selective and means-tested: food stamps, earned income tax credits, child tax credits.

 It is funded out of general taxation and is modestly redistributive: strongly gendered with primary recipients being women and children.
 This is the least popular with the public and prompts moral panic about work-shy scroungers.